Updated: Aug 5

 Research has suggested that practicing gratitude helps improve our mental health (3).
 Gratitude has the power to rewire our brains by kickstarting the production of dopamine and serotonin.

-Dopamine and serotonin are both considered “feel good” neurotransmitters that are typically in low amounts in those with depression.
+Dopamine and serotonin are both considered “feel good” neurotransmitters that are typically in low amounts in those with depression (see blog post: What Is Depression?
+And Do I Have It?).
+Often those who are depressed are prescribed anti-depressants (see blog post: Treating Depression With Anti-Depressants) to help bring the levels of dopamine and/or serotonin to normal levels.
 This increased production of these neurotransmitters leads to happiness and contentment (4).

 However, this doesn’t mean you practice gratitude one day and your biology will take care of the rest rather.
 Rather it is the habitual practice the retrains you the pre-frontal cortex of the brain to better appreciate and retain positive experiences and thoughts.